judyohjo/web/README.md

 - **Reason for creating the website:** I realised there weren't any websites/platforms that integrates selling/buying, sharing stories, sharing course reviews and etc.

 # Creating profile for students
-- **Information required:** Student name, name of the University/Tertiary education
+- **Information required:** Student name, name of the University/Tertiary education, start date, graduation year, what each students study

 # Programming language